AnselLab/DeepRNA-Reg/README.md

 'DeepRNAreg ran successfully!
 Output saved to enriched-cond1.csv and enriched-cond2.csv.'
 ## Help

-If you run into any issues running DeepRNAreg, please post an 'isssue' under the issues tab of github.
+If you run into any issues running DeepRNAreg, please post an 'issue' under the issues tab of github.

 ## Authors